-The minimum weekly benefit amount is $135 and the maximum is $362.
+The minimum weekly benefit amount is $147 and the maximum is $362.
 Please note these amounts are subject to change.

 Multiply the claimant’s high quarter wages by 4.1% and round down to the nearest whole dollar.
 Also add $6.00 per dependent up to five dependents.
-The minimum weekly benefit amount is $117 and the maximum is $362.
+The minimum weekly benefit amount is $141 and the maximum is $362.
 Please note the weekly benefit amounts are subject to change.

 Misconduct is a wanton and willful disregard of the employer’s interest causing harm to the employer.
 Mere inefficiency, unsatisfactory conduct or good-faith errors in judgment or discretion are not deemed to be misconduct.

 You will need your UIA Employer Number and you must contact the Administrator at 800-968-9675, ext.
 2950 to receive a PIN.

 The Taxable Wage Base (TWB) is $9,000 and was reduced from $9,500 effective July 1, 2015.
 The TWB was reduced to match the state’s TWB, which was also reduced for the third quarter of 2015.